zugaldia/android-robocar/docs/pages/hardware.md

 Interested in building your own Android Robocar?
 These are some off-the-shelf components that we use to build our cars.

 ### Basic Robocar

 This is what you need to put together a basic Robocar:

-* Raspberry Pi, your Robocar brain.
+* NXP Pico, your Robocar brain.

+  * Recommended: [PICO-PI-IMX7](https://shop.technexion.com/pico-pi-imx7.html) ($79.00).
+It's a Raspberry Pi-compatible board which is easier to set up than the Pi.
+You don't need to buy the separate SD Card and `adb` works over USB.

-  * Recommended: You might want to start with Adafruit's [Raspberry Pi 3 Board Pack for Android Things](https://www.adafruit.com/products/3292) ($59.95), that comes with an SD card to flash Android Things.
+  * Alternative: A Raspberry Pi.
+You might want to start with Adafruit's [Raspberry Pi 3 Board Pack for Android Things](https://www.adafruit.com/products/3292) ($59.95), that comes with an SD card to flash Android Things.

 * Frame, your Robocar wheels.